 Cornell University is a great option for students pursuing a Communication & Media Studies degree.
 Graduates of the Communications program make about $45,868 for their early career and $87,956 in their mid career.
 This school is one of the largest schools in New York.

 You may want to study hard for your SAT; the standard score of applicants to Cornell is 1,430.
 About 90.3% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 Videos from Cornell could be a great way to get more info on the university.

 Texas Christian University is a wonderful option for students pursuing a Communication & Media Studies degree.
 Texas Christian University communication & media studies students receive 30.3% more than the standard communications student.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

-Interested in Nursing?
-It's the most popular program at this school.
 This school is well-known for the support of military personnel and is the 63 best in the nation for veterans.
+Due to Texas Christian University's excellent on-time graduation rate of 58.8%, students typically accumulate significantly less debt than they would at other schools.
 Check out some school videos to learn more about what's happening on campus.

 Seton Hall University is a wonderful option for individuals interested in a Communication & Media Studies major.
 Students from the Communication & Media Studies degree program at Seton Hall University make 29.9% more than the average college graduate with the same degree.
 Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.